cbuchner1/ccminer/README.txt

-      --max-diff=N      Only mine if net difficulty is less than specified value --pstate=0        will force the Geforce 9xx to run in P0 P-State --plimit=150W     set the gpu power limit, allow multiple values for N cards --keep-clocks     prevent reset clocks and/or power limit on exit --show-diff       display submitted block and net difficulty -B, --background      run the miner in the background
+      --max-diff=N      Only mine if net difficulty is less than specified value --pstate=0        will force the Geforce 9xx to run in P0 P-State --plimit=150W     set the gpu power limit, allow multiple values for N cards --tlimit=85       Set the gpu thermal limit (windows only) --keep-clocks     prevent reset clocks and/or power limit on exit --show-diff       display submitted block and net difficulty -B, --background      run the miner in the background